On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups

 \begin{defn}[Relatively hyperbolic group \cite{MR2448064}] Let $G$ be a finitely generated group and $\PP$ a finite collection of finitely generated subgroups of $G$.
 Let $S$ be a finite generating set of $G$ such that $S\cap P$ generates $P$ for each $P\in\PP$.
 If the cusped space $X(G,\PP,S)$ is $\delta$--hyperbolic then we say that $G$ is \emph{hyperbolic relative to} $\PP$ or that $(G,\PP)$ is \emph{relatively hyperbolic}.
 Collection $\PP$ is a \emph{peripheral structure}, each group $P \in \PP$ is a \emph{peripheral subgroup} and its left cosets are \emph{peripheral left cosets}.
 The peripheral structure $\PP$ is \emph{minimal} if for any other peripheral structure $\field{Q}$ on $G$, each $P\in\PP$ is conjugate into some $Q\in\field{Q}$. \end{defn}

 \begin{rem} Replacing $S$ for some other finite generating set $S'$ may change the value of $\delta$, but does not affect the hyperbolicity of the cusped space for some $\delta'$ (see \cite{MR2448064}).
-Consequently, the concept of relatively hyperbolic group does not depend on the choice of finite generating set.
+As a consequence, the concept of relatively hyperbolic group does not depend on the choice of finite generating set.